-Following the award of the Millennium Institute of Social Sciences 2025 for the MISTRALL project, translational knowledge will be developed, seeking to convert the scientific evidence of this research into programs, educational materials and public policy proposals.
+Following the award of the Millennium Institute of Social Sciences 2025 for the MISTRALL project, translational knowledge will be developed to convert scientific evidence from this research into programs, educational materials, and public policy proposals.

-.
-National Agency for Research and Development (ANID) announced last October the awarding of the contract for the Millennium Institute of Social Sciences 2025 for the project MISTRALLan inter-university initiative in which the Universidad de los Andes participates, which will develop excellent research to understand how children learn to read and write, with a special focus on vulnerable contexts.
+The National Agency for Research and Development (ANID) announced last October the awarding of the Millennium Institute of Social Sciences 2025 for the project MISTRALL, an inter-university initiative in which Universidad de los Andes participates.
+It will develop high-quality research to understand how children learn to read and write, with a special focus on vulnerable contexts.

-The project will have a duration of ten years and a financing of more than 7,000 million pesos, destined to finance the work and training of researchers, postdoctoral fellows, students, equipment and infrastructure.
+The project will have a duration of ten years and funding of more than 7,000 million pesos, allocated to fund the work and training of researchers, postdoctoral fellows, students, equipment, and infrastructure.

-The MISTRALL project - for its acronym in English Millennium Institute for the Study of Transformative Literacy and Learning- will bring together teams from the Pontificia Universidad Católica de Chile (PUC), Universidad de los Andes (Uandes), Universidad Diego Portales (UDP), Pontificia Universidad Católica de Valparaíso (PUCV) and Universidad Austral de Chile (UACh).
-Researcher Susana Claro (PUC) will be in charge of the direction of the project, while the alternate director will be María Constanza Errázuriz (Uandes).
+The MISTRALL project—an acronym for Millennium Institute for the Study of Transformative Literacy and Learning—will bring together teams from the Pontificia Universidad Católica de Chile (PUC), Universidad de los Andes (UANDES), Universidad Diego Portales (UDP), Pontificia Universidad Católica de Valparaíso (PUCV), and Universidad Austral de Chile (UACh).
+Researcher Susana Claro (PUC) will direct the project, while the alternate director will be María Constanza Errázuriz (UANDES).

 Research will range from cognitive abilities that influence language development to longitudinal studies on the role of emotions, socioemotional development, and factors such as self-efficacy and self-concept in learning.

-MISTRALL is part of the Millennium Institute Competition in Social Sciences 2025, whose purpose is to strengthen the scientific production of excellence and the social impact of research in the country.
+MISTRALL is part of the Millennium Institute Competition in Social Sciences 2025, whose purpose is to strengthen top-tier scientific output and the social impact of research in the country.

 Transforming learning through language